-Dr. Andrew Schwartz, director of refractive surgery and laser vision correction at 5th Avenue Eye Associates for the past six years, is at the forefront of cataract and refractive surgery as well as comprehensive ophthalmology.
+Dr. Andrew Schwartz, director of refractive surgery and laser vision correction at 5th Avenue Associates since 2006, is at the forefront of cataract and refractive surgery as well as comprehensive ophthalmology.
 He offers a wide variety of surgical and non-surgical interventions for the correction of various refractive errors.
-For the past 3 years Dr. Schwartz has been selected by his peers as a "New York Superdoctor," awarded to the top five percent of New York physicians.
+Over the years Dr. Schwartz has been selected by his peers as a "New York Superdoctor," awarded to the top five percent of New York physicians.
 In addition, he has also been selected as one of "America's Top Ophthalmologists", by the Consumer Research Council of America.

 Dr. Schwartz performs bladeless LASIK with the Intralase Femtosecond Laser System and Customvue personalized laser vision correction (iLASIK).
 He also performs bladeless surface ablation, no-stitch cataract surgery, laser-assisted INTACS implantation and various other advanced procedures.
 Dr. Schwartz is among the first surgeons in Manhattan certified to implant the Restor multifocal intraocular lens and the Acrysof toric intraocular lens for correction of astigmatism.
 In addition he is on the cutting edge of refractive lens exchange and lens-based refractive surgery.